The Gait Cycle: Phases, Parameters to Evaluate & Technology

-There are many reasons why gait analysis is important in both clinical and research environments.
+There are many reasons why gait cycle analysis is important in both clinical and research environments.

-There are a variety of gait systems that can be used to capture spatial/temporal information of patients or athletes during gait.
+There are a variety of gait systems and software that can be used to capture spatial/temporal information of patients or athletes during gait.

 Motion analysis is one methodology that can accurately capture this information; however, it can take time setting up a patient with the markers necessary for data acquisition and cannot capture continuous kinetic information unless multiple force plates are synchronized.